 I find myself digging into the past recently and finding recipes.
-My grandmother’s rugelach, cheese blintzes from the Kiev restaurant (a childhood favorite) and fresh yogurt my mom used to make.
+My grandmother’s rugelach, cheese blintzes from the Kiev restaurant (a childhood favorite) and fresh homemade yogurt my mom used to make.
 We lived on a commune in VT, where we grew our own vegetables and raised a cow for dairy.
 Everything was local and organic, because if we didn’t produce it, we couldn’t afford it.
-My mom was the one to milk the cow, which she then made into butter, yogurt and cheese.
-The flavor of that yogurt, made from fresh milk, was divine.
+My mom was the one to milk the cow, which she then made into homemade yogurt, butter and cheese.
+The flavor of that homemade yogurt, made from fresh milk, was divine.
 48 years later, in Minneapolis we are allowed to keep chickens, but the city hasn’t approved urban dairy cows, so I just buy milk for making yogurt.
 Not as romantic, but still tasty.

 All you need is milk (you choose the fat content), a bit of heavy cream (if you’re feeling decadent) and some plain yogurt to get started.

-Over low heat, slowly bring the milk and cream (if using) to 200°F in a non-reactive sauce pan fitted with an Digital Instant Read Thermometer or candy thermometer.
+Over low heat, slowly bring the milk and cream (if using) to 200°F in a non-reactive sauce pan fitted with a Digital Instant Read Thermometer or candy thermometer.
 (You want to denature the proteins, so the milk will become more solid, in the form of yogurt.
 If you do not heat the milk or heat it too much, to the point of boiling, it will not set up properly.)